fhellwig/pkgfinder/README.md

 parameter is specified, then the initial directory is the directory of the module's `filename` property.

+A special exception to this is if `require.main` contains the string `iisnode`.
+In that case, we are probably running on Microsoft Azure and use the current working directory as the initial directory.
+A boolean flag indicating this is available on the exported module function as `pkgfinder.issnode`.

 In both cases, if a `package.json` file is found in that directory, then it is used.
 Otherwise, the parent directory is searched.
 The search for a `package.json` file continues until the root directory is found.